hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateFeaturedpromoProductsGetRequest.md

 4. **Domain and Port Tests:** `test_init_sets_domain_and_port` checks if the `__init__` correctly handles custom domain and port values.

-5. **No Exception Handling Test (Placeholder):**  A placeholder is included for exception handling, demonstrating how to use `pytest.raises` if the class would raise exceptions for invalid parameters.
+5. **No Exception Handling Test (Placeholder):**  A placeholder is included for exception handling, demonStarting how to use `pytest.raises` if the class would raise exceptions for invalid parameters.

 **Crucial Missing Context:**